Books you'll want to be seen reading

 by Charles Darwin

-You’ll have noticed that non-fiction popular science books such as Sapiens have taken train carriages by storm, so, why not take it back to the original with the Origin of Species, Darwin's world-changing theory of evolution.
+You’ll have noticed that non-fiction popular science books such as Sapiens have taken the world by storm, so, why not take it back to the original with the Origin of Species, Darwin's world-changing theory of evolution.
 You’ll absorb some of Darwin’s genius but also experience his boundless enthusiasm for our planet and its many species.
 Not to mention this pocket-sized Macmillan Collector’s Library edition is perfect to read on the go!

 A Manual for Cleaning Women